 The most important meal of the day

-The healthiest diet in the world won’t to protect you from food poisoning if your kitchen is a biohazard zone.
+The healthiest diet in the world won’t protect you from food poisoning if your kitchen is a biohazard zone.
 The key to staying safe is:

 Also keep in mind:

 - The Use by date tells you what date you should use something by.
-It is much more accurate than ‘the sniff test’ for avoiding food poisoning.

-- Furry food.
-Don’t eat it.
+- Furry food: Don’t eat it.
 Even if you have chopped the furry bit off.
 Moulds and other fungi produce invisible toxins, which can penetrate the rest of the food and make you ill.